Kalimaha/Kalimaha.github.io/src/contents/Microservices_coreography_with_event_streams.md

 ## Synchronous RESTful Services

-A first approach consist in the implementation of several microservices, one for each division of the company.
+A first approach consists in the implementation of several microservices, one for each division of the company.
 As soon as a customer buys a new car, the sales service stores a new record in its DB, and then it invokes all the services required to "_implement_" the sale.
 Such approach is known as _services orchestration_.
 Soon enough we will find out that the sales app is required to _know too much_: it has to know which are the services required, how to invoke them, and eventually in which order.
+Every time we want to add a new service, we are required to modify the sales app to make it aware of the new app it needs to communicate with.

 ## Queues
 Another solution consists in the use of queues, such as